-- Membership of the Teachers' Pension Scheme or APTIS scheme administered by Aviva and offered as a Defined Contribution Scheme - A programme of Continuing Professional Development, including CPD Pathways in association with Warwick University for teachers and aspiring middle and senior school leaders.
+- Defined Contribution Pension Scheme (APTIS) - A programme of Continuing Professional Development, including CPD Pathways in association with Warwick University for teachers and aspiring middle and senior school leaders.

 For Support Staff:

 - Defined Contribution Pension Scheme, where the employer matches up to 8% when the employee contributes 5% - 22 days' holiday per year, increasing based on length of service to a maximum of 28 days, plus 8 bank holidays and 4 concessionary days when the School is closed.